-- 1. Place the MIG welding unit no closer than six feet from the work piece to be welded - 2.
-Connect the MIG torch control, cable plug as shown on page 10.
-Twist to lock in place.

-Plug in the Grounding Cable into the Ground Connector on the upper of the unit front.
-Twist to lock.

-- 3. Securely place the clamping end of the Grounding Cable Clamp to a part of the work piece or metal table that is clean of paint, oil, or dirt.
-Clamp as close as possible to the work piece without damaging the cable during welding. - 4.
-Assembly wire feeder according page 11.and keep Welding Wire over 1/2 inches over the torch.
-Then assembly the torch well. - 5.
-Assemble the desired accessories and tips inside the tip of the MIG Torch handle.
-Insert the Contact Tip (2b) onto the Welding Wire and screw it firmly into the Head Tube (3b) of the Torch Handle.
-Replace the Nozzle (1b), and cut off any excess Welding Wire over 1/2 inches.
+- Place the wire feed unit of MIG welding unit no closer than six feet from the workpicece to be welded. - 2.
+Connect the MIG torch to the wire feeder, Twist to lock in place. - Plug in the Grounding Cable into the Ground Connector of the power unit.
+Twist to lock. - 4.
+Securely place the clamping end of the Grounding Cable Clamp to a part of the workpiece or metal table that is clean of paint, oil, or dirt.
+Clamp as close as possible to the workpiece without damaging the cable during welding. - Assembly wire feeder according page 11.and keep Welding Wire over 1/2 inches over the torch.
+Then assembly the torch well. - Assemble the desired accessories and tips inside the tip of the MIG Torch handle.
+Insert the electrode (2c) onto the Welding Wire and screw it firmly into the Head Tube (4c) of the Torch Handle.
+Replace the Nozzle (1c), and cut off any excess Welding Wire over 1/2 inches.